 Ford Motor Co.
-(F)’s Lincoln line, whose buyers average 65 years old, plans to try to entice younger drivers with a small sport-utility vehicle that evokes a British luxury brand the automaker unloaded five years ago.
+(F:US)’s Lincoln line, whose buyers average 65 years old, plans to try to entice younger drivers with a small sport-utility vehicle that evokes a British luxury brand the automaker unloaded five years ago.

-Lincoln will unveil its concept, the MKC, tomorrow at a Detroit auto show (F) press preview.
+Lincoln will unveil its concept, the MKC, tomorrow at a Detroit auto show (F:US) press preview.
 The MKC shares the compact-car undercarriage of Ford’s Escape SUV.
 Yet its curves are similar to those of Land Rover’s Range Rover Evoque, which Ford helped design before selling that brand to Tata Motors Ltd. in 2008.

 The MKC, set to arrive in showrooms next year, is part of Ford’s $1 billion bet that it can reverse a 65 percent slide in Lincoln sales since their peak in 1990.
 Small SUVs, such as the Evoque, are the fastest-growing models in the luxury market.
 And Lincoln is seeking first-time luxury buyers who are at least a decade younger than its current owners.

 “While this is probably the right segment to get a younger family demographic into the lineup, it just won’t happen overnight,” said Brian Johnson, a Barclays analyst who rates shares of Dearborn, Michigan-based Ford overweight.
 “Lincoln has a long ways to go to get on buyer’s consideration lists.”

 Kate Pearce, Lincoln’s consumer marketing manager, told reporters at Jan.
 9 briefing that “being able to introduce a new group of luxury buyers to our product is a great place for us to be.”

 It also would be a more competitive place for Lincoln, still known primarily for its Town Car, the business traveler’s airport shuttle, which Ford stopped making last year.